harshSethi11/Retail-Demand-Forecasting-System/README.md

 This project builds a complete production-ready forecasting pipeline using:
 1) Kaggle Favorita dataset (Walmart-scale retail dataset)
-2) Polars for fast feature engineering (Spark alternative)
+2) Polars for fast feature engineering
 3) LightGBM for sales forecasting